-I'm not down with cutting up someone's booty!
-I pledge never to wear wool or any product that comes from Australian sheep (like UGGs!) and to share what I know with all my friends and family.
+I'm not down with cruelty to lambs and sheep.
+I pledge never to wear wool or any product that comes from sheep (like UGGs!) and to share what I know with all my friends and family.

 Powered by the McGrath Family Foundation